alfajango/savea2faves/faq.md

 *	Consider purchasing one or more “Flatten the Curve” T-shirts from Underground Printing’s [Hospitality Fundraiser](https://pogo.undergroundshirts.com/collections/ann-arbor-hospitality-fundraiser?aff=22), with proceeds going to support Ann Arbor restaurants.
 *	Encourage the government to get involved.
 Sign this [Michigan petition](https://www.change.org/p/michigan-state-house-compensate-michigan-small-business-owners?original_footer_petition_id=20311463&algorithm=promoted&source_location=petition_footer&grid_position=11&pt=AVBldGl0aW9uABulPgEAAAAAXm%2FKuNQejk01MTI0YmMyMA%3D%3D) to encourage state lawmakers to compensate small businesses affected by the shutdown of restaurants and bars.
 You can also call your US Representative and your Senators via the Capitol switchboard (202-224-3121) to demand that small businesses are part of the federal stimulus plan.

-### Why is this just for the Ann Arbor area?
-Can you do this for my city?
-As Ann Arbor residents, we started this project for our community.
-We hope to expand to other areas in Michigan in the future.
-To help grow our directory, please add information about your favorite Michigan food & drink businesses that sell gift cards online [here](/submit/).
+To help grow our directory, please add information about your favorite Michigan businesses that sell gift cards online [here](/submit/).

 If you are outside Michigan and would like to build a similar site for your community, our source code is available via GitHub.
 You can find it [here](https://github.com/{{ site.github_username }}).